aileen-wang-xy/Q4U/README.md

 ## Project Keys

-#### 1. Preparasion
+#### 1. Preparation
-This application is developed by Ruby On Rails.
+This application is developed by Ruby on Rails.
 If you want to download the code and run locally, it is important to set up development environment first.

 Here is a reference of setting up your development environment using the Windows Subsystem for Linux. https://www.endpoint.com/blog/2019/04/04/rails-development-in-windows-10-pro-with-visual-studio-code-and-wsl